apooorv19/stock-analysis-and-prediction/README.md

 3. 💹 CAPM Analysis

+📂 Project Structure

+The project is organized in a modular way that is easy to understand and maintain.
+This is the standard structure for a multi-page Streamlit application.

+trading-app/
+│
+├── Trading_App.py              # The main homepage of the app
+├── requirements.txt            # A list of all necessary Python libraries │
+└── pages/                      # This folder holds all the other app pages
+    ├── 1_Stock_Analysis.py     # Code for the "Report Card" page
+    ├── 2_Stock_Prediction.py   # Code for the "Forecast" page
+    ├── 3_CAPM_Analysis.py      # Code for the "Risk vs. Reward" page │
+    └── utils/                  # A folder for helper functions ├── __init__.py         # Makes 'utils' a Python package
+        ├── capm_logic.py       # Functions for CAPM calculations
+        ├── model_train.py      # Logic for the forecasting model
+        └── plotly_figure.py    # Functions that create the charts

 For Developers: How to Run This on Your Computer

 If you're a fellow coder and want to run this project yourself, here’s how: